COVID and pregnancy

 Pregnancy can be a stressful time for every woman.
-Being pregnant can be even more stressful during a pandemic.
-These are answers to questions you may have about COVID-19 and pregnancy.
+Being pregnant can be even more stressful when you are dealing with illness.
+These are answers to questions you may have about COVID and pregnancy.
 These are sound, medical facts.
-Please keep in mind that data about COVID-19 and pregnancy is changing quickly.

 General information and protection

-Pregnant and recently pregnant people are more likely to get severely ill with COVID-19 compared with non-pregnant people.
-If you are pregnant, you should get the COVID-19 vaccine.
-Getting a COVID-19 vaccine during pregnancy can protect you from severe illness from COVID-19.
+Pregnant and recently pregnant people are more likely to get severely ill with COVID compared with non-pregnant people.
+If you are pregnant, you should get the COVID vaccine.
+Getting a COVID vaccine during pregnancy can protect you from severe illness from COVID and protect your infant for the first few months of life.
 If you have questions about getting vaccinated, a conversation with your healthcare provider might help, but is not required for vaccination.

-Learn more from the CDC on COVID-19 vaccines while pregnant or breastfeeding.
+Learn more from the CDC on COVID vaccines while pregnant or breastfeeding.

-- It’s best to wash your hands often with soap and water.
+- You can wash your hands often with soap and water.
 You must wash for at least 20 seconds.

 - bathroom sinks